Upland, California: Geography

 Upland is located on the northern edge of the San Bernardino Valley.
 The San Gabriel Mountains are to the north of Upland.
 The city terrain is fairly flat but slopes gradually upward to the north.
 From south to north, the city elevation increases by 825 ft over a distance of 4.25 mi, from 1,175 ft at the intersection of 7th Street and Euclid Avenue (southern city boundary) to an elevation of 2,000 ft at the intersection of 24th Street and Euclid Avenue (northern city boundary).
 The highest peak in the San Gabriels, Mount San Antonio, known locally as Mount Baldy, is approximately 9.5 mi north of the Upland's northern boundary and caps out at 10,064 ft.

 Upland is bordered on the east by Rancho Cucamonga, to the south by Ontario and Montclair, to the west by Claremont, and to the north by the unincorporated community of San Antonio Heights.

 Upland has semi-arid climate with most of the rainfall occurring during the winter months.
 The average annual rainfall is 24.5 in.
 The highest recorded temperature was 113 F in July 2006.
 The lowest recorded temperature was 21 F in January 1963.
-According to the Köppen Climate Classification system, Upland has a warm-summer Mediterranean climate, abbreviated Csb on climate maps.
+According to the Köppen Climate Classification system, Upland has a hot-summer Mediterranean, abbreviated Csa on climate maps.